zwave-js/node-red-contrib-zwave-js/README.md

   - Add the node into your flow
   - Select the serial port that represents your USB Zwave radio.
-  - Set an encryption key (if you want to use Secure devices)
+  - Set an encryption key ("string" or hex array [0x01,0x01]) if you want to use Secure devices.
-  - Listen for, or send commands using the node.
+  - Listen for, and send commands using the node.

   ![Image](./Demo.png)